StevenLOL/ubuntu_commands/gitlab/readme.md

 ```

 #where is the setting pannel ???
-First go to admin area, then on the right uper, click a gear button, the last one is setting pannel.
+First go to admin area, then at the top right corner, click a gear button, the last one is setting pannel.

 REF: